Claire-Fisher/Donofy/TESTING.md

     - Checked the My Donofy page mirrored the corrected Favourited/Unfavourited charities on the charities page.
     - Checked removing a Favourite from the user's My Donofy page, was also mirrored in the charities page.
 * Result:
-  * Guest User Favourite button behaved as expected and directed to the Donofy Sigin In page.
+  * Guest User Favourite button behaved as expected and directed to the Donofy Sign In page.
   * Logged in user: all actions behaved as expected.
 * Action:
   * Changed the message type for Unfavouriting to blue info to make it clearer to the user.